Skip to main content

 • 0: in charge

 • 127: unknown.
 Byte 2 -- 3 contains the timestamp indicating when the payload was generated.
 The value represents the number of seconds elapsed since the start of the most recent half-day period (a value of 0 corresponds to either noon or midnight).
+Over LoRaWAN networks, when the LoRaWAN stack is in multiple transmit mode, the retransmissions keep the same timestamp.

 Extended header